Viv-Dave/Viv-Dave/README.md

 ## Hi there!
 I am Vivek Dave. 🤙
 <br>
-I am building my fullstack skills by learning React for frontend and Django for the backend so that I can use my Python skills to use 🐍 . <br> I am also passionate about Computer Vision and Machine Learning 💻.
+I am building my fullstack skills by learning React for frontend and Django for the backend so that I can put my Python skills to use 🐍 . <br> I am also passionate about Computer Vision and Machine Learning 💻.
 <br>

 ## 📚 Education